Skip to main content

 Is there a read-only mode?
 Can a user without the editor Figma access use this plugin?

-Unfortunately, no. Plugins are not supported in view-only mode by Figma design.
-Therefore, you must have a proper seat with editor access.
+No. Figma does not support plugins in view-only mode, so must have a proper seat with editor access.

 Can I change the key names individually?

-Yes, you can if the key is not yet created in Lokalise.
-To achieve that, simply adjust the key names before exporting to Lokalise.
+Yes, if the key has not yet been created in Lokalise.
+Adjust the key names in the plugin before exporting.

 Can I link the text elements from Figma to already created keys in Lokalise?